Miccighel/MichaelSoprano/site/README.md

-# Michael Soprano — HugoBlox website
+# Michael Soprano — Hugo website

-This directory is the canonical and self-contained source of the HugoBlox website.
+This directory is the canonical and self-contained source of the Hugo website.
 It contains the complete profile, homepage, publications, presentations, teaching pages, and static assets.